 - Earn enough income to support the payment

-- Financing a 1-4 unit home or 1-unit manufactured home
+- Financing a 1-4 unit house or 1-unit manufactured home

-- You are buying, refinancing, renovating, or building a home or placing a manufactured home on a permanent foundation
+- You are buying, refinancing, renovating, or building a home.
+Or, you can place a manufactured home on a permanent foundation

 Get a pre-approval and start looking for a home

 If you think you meet eligibility and qualification criteria, or even if you’re not sure, the next step is to get pre-approved for the loan.

 Contact a Section 184 lender that can review your situation and, if approved, issue a pre-approval.

 A pre-approval is required to make an offer on a home.
 The seller needs to know you can go through with the purchase.
 And, a real estate agent typically won’t even show you a home without a pre-approval in-hand.